 The value analysis currently offers two modelizations of the floating-point hardware's rounding mode.
-The possibilities to analyze floating-point computations in C programs with the value analysis are as follows:
+Depending on the program analyzed and the compiler used, one of the following situations may occur.

-Compilers that transform floating-point computations as if floating-point addition or multiplication were associative, or transform a division into a multiplication by the inverse when the inverse cannot be represented exactly as a floating-point number, are not supported by the value analysis.

-Programs that use only double and float floating-point types, do not change the default (nearest-even) floating-point rounding mode and are compiled with compilers that neither generate fmadd instructions nor generate extended precision computations (historical x87 instruction set) can be analyzed with the default modelization of floating-point rounding.
+- 1. The compiler transforms floating-point computations as if floating-point addition or multiplication were associative, or transforms divisions into a multiplication by the inverse even when the inverse cannot be represented exactly as a floating-point number.
+This case is not supported by the value analysis. - 2.
+The program uses only double and float floating-point types, does not change the default (nearest-even) floating-point rounding mode and is compiled with a compiler that neither generates fmadd instructions nor generates extended precision computations (historical x87 instruction set).
+It can be analyzed with the default modelization of floating-point rounding.